langtech/langtech.github.com/aikuma/howto.md

 * The gear will take you to the [settings](#Settings) screen.
 Here you can set the default languages and synching mode.

 The main space on this screen is filled with the list of recordings that have been made by users of the application.
 As you can see from the list in the image above, this includes an image of the speakers, and the date and duration of the recording, as well as a title.
 You can select a recording to listen to it or add commentary.
 This is explained in the [playback](#Playback) section below.

+Below the list of recordings is an "import audio file" button.
+This allows you to [load existing recordings](#Import) into Aikuma for people to listen to and provide commentaries.
+This is optional, and discussed at the bottom of this page.

 <a name="Record"></a>